Homesteading Family Logo

 Ingredients for homemade eggnog on a wooden counter.

-Eggnog Ingredients
+Ingredients Needed

-• Sweetener – The original recipe in The Little House Cookbook called for 1/2 cup sugar, but we adjusted that to 1/4 cup maple syrup and found it was perfectly sweet.
+• Sweetener – The original recipe in The Little House Cookbook called for 1/2 cup white sugar, but we adjusted that to 1/4 cup maple syrup and found it was perfectly sweet.

 1. The first step is to separate the eggs into two bowls.
 One bowl for yolks, one for whites.